OneBlockPlus/polkadot-hackathon-2024/bangkok/39-GenomTex/README.md

 `npm run start`

-## What we have well before hackathon
+## What we have for the presentation

   - cooperation with genome sequencing laboratory
   - know-how to create minimal differential DNA files
   - code to work with the blockchain storage

-## Deliverables for the hackathon

   - functional front-end and back-end
   - code to correctly calculate changes for the entire DNA reconstruction
-  - mathematical function for DNA fingerprinting

 ## Storage